Metro Atlanta Home Value Estimator

 In addition, analysis of local market trends, interest rates, distressed properties, zoning, taxes and seasonal price fluctuations must also be completed.
 These variables all play a huge role in what a property is worth.
 Currently, there is no automated tool that can account for all these factors.
 This is what makes hiring a professional REALTOR® with the right knowledge and experience so important.

-My free home value estimator tool gives you a quick and easy way to get a general price estimate for your house.
-The tool uses nearby active and pending listings from the Multiple Listing Service (FMLS) to calculate a market price for your home.
-After entering your property address, simply select your property type, sub-type, beds, baths, sq/ft and condition to improve the accuracy of your valuation.
+Our free home value estimator tool gives you a quick and easy way to get a general price estimate for your house.
+The tool uses nearby active, pending and sold listings from the Multiple Listing Service (FMLS) and county tax records to calculate a market price for your home.
+After verifying your property address, simply enter your contact information and where you'd like the report to be emailed.

 Factors That Impact A Property's Value